WebDevStudios/custom-post-type-ui/readme.txt

 * Updated: Amended some helper text on the listings page regarding templates.
 Props @tarecord

 == Upgrade Notice ==

+= 1.10.1 - 2021-12-07 =
+* Added: Filter to our PHP Global sanitization function for Extended usage.

 = 1.10.0 - 2021-10-04 =
 * Added: Dashicon picker with popup. - Props arshidkv12